-BRUNSWICK, GA (September 27, 2022) – Organizers of the fifteenth annual “GA/FL Community Beach Sweep” are seeking volunteers to help with the community litter removal endeavor.
-On the morning of Saturday, October 29th, community members and volunteers will assist officials in removing St. Simons Island beach litter left behind by pre-game merriment.
-KGIB Georgia-Florida cleanup efforts are sponsored this year by Seaside Eyes.
+BRUNSWICK, GA (October 2, 2023) – Organizers of the sixteenth annual “GA/FL Community Beach Sweep” are seeking volunteers to help with the community litter removal endeavor.
+On the morning of Saturday, October 28th, community members and volunteers will assist officials in removing St. Simons Island beach litter left behind by pre-game merriment.
+KGIB Georgia-Florida cleanup efforts are sponsored again this year by Seaside Eyes.

 Each year on the day before the annual Georgia/Florida football game, 8,000+ football fans gather in a small area on St. Simons Island’s East Beach.
 Waste left behind such as foam coolers, beverage cans and bottles can easily end up in the ocean and become a threat to marine life without intense cleanup efforts.